Fossilsawfish.com

 -broad, flat rostral teeth and slender rostrum similar to Anoxypristis fajumensis (if valid) and A. mucrodens

--genus is monotypic but considered a junior synonym of Anoxypristis by Cappetta (2012)
+considered a junior synonym of Anoxypristis by Cappetta (2012)

 Type specimen: Mesopristis osonensis Farrés, 2003; Late Middle Eocene (Bartonian), Catalonia region of northeastern Spain